-Both wind direction and landfill work activity levels affect PM{10} and BC concentrations measured at the Landfill and Community monitoring sites.
-As described in Sections 3 and 4, winds coming from the south, for example, transport pollutants from densely populated areas of the SoCAB and have a major effect on local pollutant concentrations.
-Similarly, landfill contributions to neighborhood-scale PM{10} and BC concentrations are expected under northerly wind flow.
-PM{10} and BC concentrations are also expected to vary diurnally, and from day to day, as source strengths increase and decrease with changing activity levels.
+Both wind direction and landfill work activity levels affect PM10 and BC concentrations measured at the Landfill and Community sites.
+As described in Sections 3 and 4, winds coming from the south, for example, transport pollutants from densely populated areas of the SoCAB, and have a major effect on local pollutant concentrations.
+Similarly, landfill contributions to neighborhood-scale PM10 and BC concentrations are expected under northerly wind flow.
+PM10 and BC concentrations are also expected to vary diurnally, and from day to day, as source strengths increase and decrease with changing activity levels.
 These activity levels vary with different times of day (e.g., daytime versus nighttime) or between working days and holidays, both regionally and at the local (landfill operations) scale.

-The 13-year data archive is used here to compare, with long-term averaging, the concentrations of PM{10} and BC that characterize the Landfill and Community monitoring sites under northerly and southerly wind flows and under differing activity levels (subsections 5.1 to 5.5).
+The 14-year data archive is used here with long-term averaging to compare the concentrations of PM{10} and BC that characterize the Landfill and Community sites under northerly and southerly wind flows and under differing activity levels (subsections 5.1 to 5.5).
 Activity levels are binned according to landfill working and non-working days and working and non-working hours.
-The 13-year averaged results presented in this report concerning the effect of work activity levels on concentrations of PM{10} and BC are, overall, consistent with those presented in STI's third through twelfth annual reports.
+The 14-year averaged results presented in this report concerning the effect of work activity levels on concentrations of PM{10} and BC are, overall, consistent with those presented in Sonoma Technology's third through thirteenth annual reports.